DIDO-2

 DIDO-2 (COSPAR 2017-008BE) is a nano-satellite of the Israeli / Swiss company SpacePharma.
 The nano-satellite is part of a research project whose goal is to test a miniaturized end-to-end pharmaceutical laboratory (called mGnify lab) in space under microgravity conditions.
 The project includes two satellites called DIDO-1 and DIDO-2.
 The platforms of the 3U CubeSats are developed and built by the Dutch company ISIS.

 The first satellite DIDO-1 was originally to fly on a Falcon 9 in 2016.
 The current (as of 2019) status and plans for this satellite are unknown.

 DIDO-2 was successfully launched on February 15, 2017, at 3:58 UTC from Satish Dhawan Space Centre on a PSLV-XL rocket (mission PSLV-C37) that released 104 satellites.
+The satellite reentered the atmosphere on 12 July 2024.

 In 2018, a third mission, DIDO-3 was being planned.

 Specifications

 DIDO-2 is a 3U CubeSat, weighing 4.2 kg.